-From thermostats connected to the internet to household appliances that remind you to pick your monthly groceries, majority of the world’s tech giants are combating over how people collaborate with everyday gadgets in their homes.
-In fact, as per latest tech news, various tech brands like Siemens, Bosch to Philips and Panasonic are introducing the new internet-based domestic products, following big names like Samsung and Google that have also joined the bandwagon of this nascent market within the last few months.
+From thermostats connected to the internet to household appliances that remind you to pick up your monthly groceries, the majority of the world’s tech giants are combating how people collaborate with everyday gadgets in their homes.
+In fact, as per the latest tech news, various tech brands like Siemens, Bosch to Philips and Panasonic are introducing new internet-based domestic products, following big names like Samsung and Google that have also joined the bandwagon of this nascent market within the last few months.

 The Smart Home technology – A change in the horizon